chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 ===========

-The ``reconfigure`` subcommand is used to reconfigure the Chef Delivery server after changes are made to the delivery configuration file, located at ``/etc/delivery/delivery.rb``.
-When changes are made to the delivery configuration file, they are not applied to the Chef Delivery configuration until after this command is run.
+The ``reconfigure`` subcommand is used to reconfigure the Chef Automate server after changes are made to the delivery configuration file, located at ``/etc/delivery/delivery.rb``.
+When changes are made to the delivery configuration file, they are not applied to the Chef Automate configuration until after this command is run.
 This subcommand also restarts any services for which the ``service_name['enabled']`` setting is set to ``true``.